 by Mike Ratliff

-15 Then the kings of the earth and the great ones and the generals and the rich and the powerful, and everyone, slave and free, hid themselves in the caves and among the rocks of the mountains, 16 calling to the mountains and rocks, “Fall on us and hide us from the face of him who is seated on the throne, and from the wrath of the Lamb, 17 for the great day of their wrath has come, and who can stand?”
-(Revelation 6:15-17 ESV)
+12 I looked when He broke the sixth seal, and there was a great earthquake; and the sun became black as sackcloth made of hair, and the whole moon became like blood; 13 and the stars of the sky fell to the earth, as a fig tree casts its unripe figs when shaken by a great wind.
+14 The sky was split apart like a scroll when it is rolled up, and every mountain and island were moved out of their places.
+15 Then the kings of the earth and the great men and the commanders and the rich and the strong and every slave and free man hid themselves in the caves and among the rocks of the mountains; 16 and they *said to the mountains and to the rocks, “Fall on us and hide us from the presence of Him who sits on the throne, and from the wrath of the Lamb; 17 for the great day of their wrath has come, and who is able to stand?”
+Revelation 6 (NASB)

 With the opening of the Sixth seal, things are getting very serious.
 The dawn of the The Day of the Lord has come like a thief on the Earth.
 Those with no discernment were not aware that God’s Judgment was coming.
 Only those with discernment of the signs given to God’s people as warnings are prepared.
 The Great Apostasy has begun, but awaits the revealing of the Lawless One to trigger the falling away into the false worship within the Scarlet Woman.
 However, at this moment we are at the Dawn of the Day of the Lord and the Seventh Seal has not been opened.
 God has given us His answer to us of who will not fall into the Great Apostasy and worship of the Beast.

-1 After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth, that no wind might blow on earth or sea or against any tree.
-2 Then I saw another angel ascending from the rising of the sun, with the seal of the living God, and he called with a loud voice to the four angels who had been given power to harm earth and sea, 3 saying, “Do not harm the earth or the sea or the trees, until we have sealed the servants of our God on their foreheads.”
-(Revelation 7:1-3 ESV)
+1 After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth, so that no wind would blow on the earth or on the sea or on any tree.
+2 And I saw another angel ascending from the rising of the sun, having the seal of the living God; and he cried out with a loud voice to the four angels to whom it was granted to harm the earth and the sea, 3 saying, “Do not harm the earth or the sea or the trees until we have sealed the bond-servants of our God on their foreheads.”
+Revelation 7:1-3 (NASB)

 In v1 we are given a picture of four Angels stopping the moving of the wind on the Earth.
 Without the wind there would be no variableness in the weather.
 The essential engine of the wind would be stopped.
 This is not permanent, but during this brief interlude, there will be no wind on the Earth.
 I believe that is to show us God’s sovereignty and immutability in His protection of those on planet Earth who belong to Him.
 Those who can stand while God’s Wrath is poured out on the Earth are those who received God’s seal on their foreheads, which is His name (Revelation 14:1).
 Of course, this is not a seal men can see, but one God uses to mark those who are His so His servants can see.
 Who is sealed?

-4 And I heard the number of the sealed, 144,000, sealed from every tribe of the sons of Israel:
+4 And I heard the number of those who were sealed, one hundred and forty-four thousand sealed from every tribe of the sons of Israel: 5

 These are 144,000 servants of God that are sealed and are representative of the twelve tribes of Israel.
 This number is not the only ones who are saved, but these Jews will be protected from the wrath of Satan and the Antichrist.
 We already know that God does not pour His wrath out on His saints, so the enemies of God are sealed off from harming these 144,000 because God’s name is on their foreheads.
 What is the purpose of this?
 The next part of Revelation 7 describes another group who can stand while God’s wrath is poured out.
 The fact that they are described immediately after the list of 12,000 from each tribe of Israel tells us that these are the fruit of the missionary work of the 144,000.
 The 144,000 are the redeemed Jews whom God uses in the salvation of both Jews and Gentiles during the tribulation.
 This is described in vv9-17.
 The 144,000 will be the first fruits of a new redeemed Israel.
 We find this described in Zechariah 12:10.
 Please notice that by His sovereign election, God seals 12,000 from each of the 12 tribes for His purpose to accomplish His will.